nmaiorana/svi-trading-tools/README.md

 This forced me to create my own Alpha factors tools set using Pandas.
 I think I did a pretty good job of creating a frame work for this, but down the road I will figure out the zipline stuff so that I can work with a larger number of stocks in my analysis.
 Right now I limit the stocks to a portfolio and some stocks of interest I have either heard about or they landed in Ameritrade's top 10 movers.

 # General Usage (Under Construction)
-- Stage 1: Build a stock univers - This notebook is used to determine which stock you will analyze
+- Stage 1: Build a stock univers - This notebook is used to determine which stocks you will analyze
   - Start with current portfolio stocks (Ameritrade API)
   - Remove any stocks that should not be a part of the anslysis
   - Add additional stocks you are interested in